How can my school commemorate?

 Try doing some rubbings of names and investigate their story through the Memorial’s website and local records.

-Find out more about the battalions raised in your area
+Find out more about local battalions

 Make your own Memorial

 Use information and stories of local people who served and died to create your own school memorial.

 Interview a veteran